tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 But I wasn't even sure if some kids even knew what Christmas was.

-Jessa, who was executed three days after her arrival, asked JJ if he wanted to do a secret Santa, and the boy looked at her like she'd grown a second head.
+Jessa, who was executed three days after her arrival, asked JJ if he wanted to do a secret Santa, and the boy looked at her like she was crazy.

 Jessa was another scary one, a category *grey*.

 Her ability was similar to a Speaker, but on a mass scale.
 So, you can imagine how fucking terrifying she was.